staa99/chainwallet/chainwallet-cli-wallet/README.md

 - Transaction initiation
 - ERC20 support

+### Usage

-For an improved experience, duplicate the `.env.example` file and rename it to `.env`.
+- Duplicate the `.env.example` file and rename it to `.env`.
   Then set the environment variables accordingly.
+- Install dependencies with `yarn`
+- Run `yarn start` to launch
+- Use the CLI menu